craftycodie/Halo3LoadingScreen/README.md

 # Halo 3 - Loading Screen

-This is a WebGPU port of the loading screen for Halo 3 on the Xbox 360 created with a focus on parity with the original game.
+This is a WebGPU recreation of the loading screen for Halo 3 on the Xbox 360 created with a focus on parity with the original game.

 ## How